 AI for Human Rights

-Megan Price, Executive Director, Human Rights Data Analysis Group
+Megan Price - Executive Director of the Human Rights Data Analysis Group

-As a team of data scientists, the Human Rights Data Analysis Group (HRDAG) partners with human rights advocacy organizations to identify questions that can be answered and arguments that can be strengthened using data science.
+Abstract: As a team of scientists working as statisticians for human rights, the Human Rights Data Analysis Group (HRDAG) partners with human rights advocacy organizations to identify questions that can be answered and arguments that can be strengthened using data science.
 Dr. Price’s talk will highlight how data science and AI methods and tools are being used to tell stories, build cases, and answer important questions about the human toll of conflicts in Syria, Mexico, and Guatemala.
-She will also address the potential harm that can be done when relying on incomplete and imperfect data such as predictive policing of drug use in Oakland.
+She will also address the potential harm that can be done when relying on incomplete and imperfect data in domestic situations such as predictive policing of drug use in Oakland.

+What Comes Next?
 Beyond today’s plans for driverless cars and workerless factories, what will the future of AI really look like?
 Which sectors and nations will be affected the most?
 What core tenets should be set to ensure AI works for all of humanity?
-This session will be a conversation about the longer term impact of the AI era, and an inside look at the new Stanford Institute for Human-Centered AI (HAI), with John Etchemendy, Co-Director of HAI and Stanford's Provost Emeritus and Professor Russ Altman, the host of Stanford Engineering's "The Future of Everything" podcast.
+This session will be a conversation about the longer term impact of the AI era and an inside look at the new Stanford Institute for Human-Centered AI (HAI), with John Etchemendy, Co-Director of HAI and Stanford's Provost Emeritus and Professor Russ Altman, the host of the Stanford School of Engineering "The Future of Everything" podcast.

-John Etchemendy - Provost Emeritus, and Patrick Suppes Family Professor in the School of Humanities and Sciences, and Co-Director, Human-Centered Artificial Intelligence Initiative, Stanford University.
+John W. Etchemendy, Provost Emeritus, and Patrick Suppes Family Professor in the School of Humanities and Sciences, and Co-Director, Human-Centered Artificial Intelligence Initiative, Stanford University

-Russ Altman - Kenneth Fong Professor of Bioengineering, Genetics, Medicine, Biomedical Data Science and (by courtesy) Computer Science at Stanford University.
+Russ Altman, Kenneth Fong Professor of Bioengineering, Genetics, Medicine, Biomedical Data Science and (by courtesy) Computer Science) and past chairman of the Bioengineering Department at Stanford University

 AI for Everyone | A Multi-Disciplinary Approach

-Due to coronavirus-related precautions being taken to limit travel and large gatherings, this talk has been canceled.
-We apologize for the inconvenience.
+Due to coronavirus-related precautions being taken to limit travel and large gatherings, this talk has was canceled.

 How do we ensure AI solutions are designed to work for all – regardless of race, gender, ability, or background?
 Within the promise of artificial intelligence lie a number of difficult questions and challenges.
 A multi-disciplinary approach, one that has people from a variety of backgrounds involved in designing the solutions, is needed.
 In their talks and joint Q&A, Timnit and Omer will address challenges around data collection and algorithm development regarding bias, fairness, accountability, differential privacy and ethics.